DataFire/Integrations/integrations/generated/amazonaws_kinesis/README.md

 * PositiveIntegerObject `integer`

 ### ProvisionedThroughputExceededException
 * ProvisionedThroughputExceededException `object`: The request rate for the stream is too high, or the requested data is too large for the available throughput.
 Reduce the frequency or size of your requests.
-For more information, see <a href="http://docs.aws.amazon.com/kinesis/latest/dev/service-sizes-and-limits.html">Streams Limits</a> in the <i>Amazon Kinesis Streams Developer Guide</i>, and <a href="http://docs.aws.amazon.com/general/latest/gr/api-retries.html">Error Retries and Exponential Backoff in AWS</a> in the <i>AWS General Reference</i>.
+For more information, see <a href="http://docs.aws.amazon.com/kinesis/latest/dev/service-sizes-and-limits.html">Streams Limits</a> in the <i>Amazon Kinesis Data Streams Developer Guide</i>, and <a href="http://docs.aws.amazon.com/general/latest/gr/api-retries.html">Error Retries and Exponential Backoff in AWS</a> in the <i>AWS General Reference</i>.
   * message [ErrorMessage](#errormessage)

 ### PutRecordInput